COMPETITIVE GOVERNANCE

 A CRA Organization may have more than one CRA per Sector.

-If a CRA Organization has CRAs from 15 Sectors, that CRA Organization can lower the 5% threshold to 2% to create CRAs in the other Sectors.
-A state-level CRA may lower the 5% threshold to 2% to create a local-level CRA within the same Sector.
+If a CRA Organization has CRAs from 15 Sectors, it can lower the 5% threshold to 2% to create CRAs in the other Sectors.
+If a CRA Organization has CRAs from all Sectors at the state level, it may lower the 5% threshold to 2% to create local-level CRAs.

-A CRA Organization may request from and, if approved by 30% of the state Parent Rating System, gain exclusive control of a geographic area with a population of less than 1,000 and with 70% agreement of that population.
-Once granted, a new locality is created where the CRA Organization's local and state CRAs become exclusively in control of that locality.
+A CRA Organization may request, and if approved by 30% of the state Parent Rating System, 70% of the population, and 50% of the existing locality, gain exclusive control of a geographic area with a population of fewer than 10,000.
+Once granted, a new locality is created in which the CRA Organization's local and state CRAs exclusively govern that locality.

-Once a CRA Organization is granted exclusive control, the population may grow.
+Once a CRA Organization is granted exclusive control, the population may increase.

-A CRA Organization exclusively controlled locality may acquire additional contiguous land.
+A CRA Organization’s exclusively controlled locality may acquire additional contiguous land that meets the same qualifications.

 A CRA Organization's exclusively controlled locality has the authority to approve or exclude CRAs.

-A CRA Organization exclusively controlled locality may exclude people, organizations, or businesses from the locality.
+A CRA Organization’s exclusively controlled locality may exclude individuals, organizations, or businesses from that locality.

-A CRA Organization exclusively controlled locality has significant control over civil liberty Rating Floors within the exclusively controlled locality.
+A CRA Organization’s exclusively controlled locality has significant control over civil liberty Rating Floors within that locality.

-The state Rating Systems may limit CRA Organization's exclusively controlled localities to mitigate negative externalities outside the locality.
+The state Rating Systems may limit the CRA Organization's exclusively controlled localities to mitigate negative externalities outside those localities.

 CRA Section 10.
 The Rating System